 HBO Asia, on the other hand, is working on the second season of “The Teenage Psychic,” following its initial success in 2017.
 The network is also shooting sci-fi series “Dream Raiders” in Taiwan.
 “We will be creating more Taiwan-based Chinese productions in the near future,” says Jessica Kam, HBO Asia senior VP, original production.

 Kam says Taiwan has a long lineage of film and television production and being a Mandarin-speaking region “allows their artists to be marketable to the whole Chinese-speaking world, including China, Hong Kong and some parts of Southeast Asia.”
 She adds the landscape of Taiwan offers a wide variety of locations and production costs there are competitive.

-Taiwan has been an autonomous country since China’s Kuomintang fled the communists in 1949, with a direct democratic presidential elections in place since 1996.
-The island’s political environment allows creative freedom to blossom.
+Taiwan has been self-governed since China’s Kuomintang fled the communists in 1949.
+While a military regime held sway in the early years, it has held direct democratic elections for president since 1996, and the island’s political environment now allows creative freedom to blossom.

 “Certain genres will naturally be easier to produce in Taiwan, such as supernatural, crime, puppy love stories, politically sensitive and sexually explicit topics as they face fewer challenges with censorship than in the mainland,” says Kam.

 Yim notes that before the rise of China, the Chinese diaspora had long been the main market for Chinese-language productions.
 Taiwan, with a population of 23.5 million, has its own market, but it can’t support productions with huge budgets.
 Incoming players can fill the gap and produce Mandarin-language content that can serve not only the mainland Chinese audience but also the Chinese diaspora across Hong Kong, Southeast Asia and the rest of the world.